 4. Stop Fixating on the Past

+Analyzing the past can help you to understand yourself better.
+However, there is a difference between becoming more self-aware and fixating on your past.
 At some point, you must take your learnings and apply them to the future.

-If your parents didn’t provide enough encouragement, make a point to become very encouraging yourself.
 If you were poor growing up, make a point to become wealthy.

 “Once I lose some weight, I will finally start talking to girls.”

-“Once I have $ 50,000 in the bank, I will finally start my own business.”
+“Once I have $ 50,000 in the bank, I will finally start my business.”

-That’s the mindset you must adopt when you want to learn how to stop making excuses.
+Life is now and you must start now — that’s the mindset you must adopt when you want to learn how to stop making excuses.

 6. Get Over Perfectionism

-One of the biggest reasons why we keep making excuses is perfectionism.
+A major reason why we keep making excuses is perfectionism.

 At its base is an all-or-nothing logic.
 “Either I am going to write a bestseller or I am not going to write a novel at all.”

-You start by writing your first crappy book, that you might or might not publish.
+But nobody is born a bestseller author.
+You fail your way into it.
+You start by writing your first crappy book.
 Then you write a second one.
 And a third one.
 Gradually, they become less worse.

 You cannot skip these intermediary steps.
 You might choose to not make them public.
 But they still need to happen.

-On a deeper level, perfectionism is about fear.
+In truth, perfectionism is about fear.
 We don’t want to be ridiculed for our incompetence by others.
 If there were no spectators, we wouldn’t care.

-7. Learn To Get Up
+7. Learn To Deal With Failure

+It took one concert for me to get kicked out of the band.
 After that, I was done.
 I never tried my hands at singing again.
 In my mind, I had proven to myself that I was crap.

 But in truth, it was an excuse.
 I could have gotten lessons.
 I could have kept at it.
-Today, I am positive that becoming a good singer was well within my power.
+It was my fragile ego that kept me from doing so.

+Only much later did I learn to embrace such failures.
+The trick is to reframe the experience.
+If you are hurting because of a failure, that’s a good thing.
+It means you care about the thing.
 Congratulate yourself.
 You have found something you are passionate about.
 Many people never do.
 Now move heaven and earth to get better at it.

 Also, do not worry about talent; it is vastly overrated.

-Whatever I tried in the last few decades — BJJ, entrepreneurship, creating content — I cannot tell you how many prodigies I saw come and go.
+Whatever I tried in the last few decades — BJJ, entrepreneurship, content creation — I cannot tell you how many prodigies I have seen come and go.
+But those who succeed are rarely the most talented.
+It’s those who always get up.

 8. Introduce an Element of Punishment